floatdrop/gulp-watch/README.md

 ### watch([options, callback])

-This function creates have two different modes, that are depends on have you provice callback function, or not.
-If you do - you get __batched__ mode, if you not - you get __stream__.
+Creates watcher, that will spy on files, that was piped into it or matched `glob` option in options.

+This function have three different modes, based on `callback` argument:

+1. Not defined - you get __stream__ of events, that happens with files.
+2. `Function` - you get __batched__ mode.
+See `Callback signature` below.
+3. `Array` - on every event, that happens with your files tasks from `gulp` singleton will be executed (similar to `gulp.watch`).

 ### Callback signature: `function(events, [done])`

  * `events` - is `Stream` of incoming events.
+Events will be grouped by timeout to prevent many tasks execution by commands like `git pull`.
  * `done` - is callback for your function signal to batch, that you are done.
 This allows to run your callback as soon as previous end.

 ### Options: